gilles-degols/mongofs/readme.md

 2. mongo.database: Database to store the MongoFS data.
 3. mongo.prefix: A prefix for the collections created by MongoFS inside the database given by "mongo.database".
 4. mongo.access_attempt_s: Minimum number of seconds we will try to reconnect to MongoDB if there is a connection issue.
 Put 0 for infinity.
+5. mongo.chunk_size: Each file is split in several chunks of the given size.
+Value must be between 1 bytes and 15MB.
-5. cache.timeout_s: Maximum number of seconds we can keep a cache of file (so, without contacting the database).
+6. cache.timeout_s: Maximum number of seconds we can keep a cache of file (so, without contacting the database).
 Highly recommended to have at least "1" as value.
 Put 0 to deactivate that functionality.
-6. cache.max_elements: Maximum number of files (metadata only) we can keep in the cache.
+7. cache.max_elements: Maximum number of files (metadata only) we can keep in the cache.
+8. data_cache.timeout_s: Maximum number of seconds we can keep a cache of file data (so, without contacting the database).
+Highly recommended to have at least "1" as value.
+Put 0 to deactivate that functionality.
+9. data_cache.max_elements: Maximum number of chunks of data we can keep in the cache.
-7. development: Activate the development mode if set to true, in that case the mount is in foreground, the logs are activated, and the data are wipped at every mount.
+10. development: Activate the development mode if set to true, in that case the mount is in foreground, the logs are activated, and the data are wipped at every mount.
-8. host: Current hostname of the machine itself (so, it should be unique), to manage file locks.
+11. host: Current hostname of the machine itself (so, it should be unique), to manage file locks.
-9. lock.access_attempt_s: Number of seconds we try to access to a locked file before giving up and returning an error to the client.
+12. lock.access_attempt_s: Number of seconds we try to access to a locked file before giving up and returning an error to the client.
 Put 0 for infinity.
-10. lock.timeout_s: Maximum number of seconds we consider a lock valid.
+13. lock.timeout_s: Maximum number of seconds we consider a lock valid.
 To avoid a deadlock if a server is down, we delete the lock after that amount of time.
 Put 0 for infinity.